ceafive/next-technology-frontend-app/README.md

 docker images
 ```

-Then run your image with (make sure port 4000 and 9000 are free on your local machine):
+Then run your image with (make sure port 4000 is free on your local machine):

 ```sh
 docker run -p 4000:9000 -d --name next-app-frontend-castro next-app-frontend-castro